 Exploring Ideas for Overcoming Project Hurdles

 Software production involves the exploration of specific ideas that can help the production team.
 However, sometimes teams can be met with unforeseen obstacles.
-These obstacles need to be assessed in order to be cleared for continual production.
+These obstacles must be assessed to be cleared for continual production.
 But in order to clear these obstacles, they require an inspection from a third eye as well, not just the team working on the project.

-Therefore, a scrum master is also required to explore all possible ideas along with the team to overcome any hurdles and obstacles.
+Therefore, a scrum master must also explore all possible ideas with the team to overcome any hurdles and obstacles.
 Not only does this give a new perspective to the development team, but it also speeds up the time required to implement new approaches to certain hurdles.

 Imparting External Information